Skip to main content

 Room: KHBS 3035

 Selecting a successor from within the family often creates a decision-making dilemma for incumbent owner-managers.
 Incumbents ideally seek a highly committed and at the same time highly competent child as successor, yet such a candidate is often not available.
 Rather, family successors often exhibit lower than desired levels of commitment or competence.
 Extant literature is unable to predict which of the desired attributes of a potential family successor-commitment (i.e. willingness) or competence (i.e. ability)-is most important in this succession dilemma.
-Drawing from the institutional logics literature, we suggest that the lifetime experiences, education, and cultural environment of the incumbent as well as situational stimuli within the firm direct incumbent attention to either the corporate logic, favoring ability, or the family logic, favoring commitment, to guide decision-making in the succession dilemma.
+Drawing from the institutional logics literature, we suggest that the lifetime experiences, education, and cultural environment of the incumbent as well as situational stimuli within the firm direct incumbent attention to either the corporate logic, favouring ability, or the family logic, favouring commitment, to guide decision-making in the succession dilemma.
 We use policy capturing to test our hypotheses, drawing on responses of 1,060 family firm owner-managers, and contribute to research on succession, family firms, and institutional logics.

 Keywords: succession, family firms, decision-making, institutional logics.